stfc/PSyclone/doc/developers.rst

 .. ============================
 ..
 ..
 This section explains how to create a new API in PSyclone.
 PSyclone
-.. currently supports the following API's; dynamo versions 0.1 and 0.3
+.. currently supports the following APIs; dynamo versions 0.1 and 0.3
 .. and gocean versions 0.1 and 1.0.
 ..
 .. config.py